-This command is available in firmware versions 1.102 or later.
-The post-processing feature enables the logger to perform various post-processing operations on data measured and stored by the logger.
-It aggregates measured samples into a smaller dataset by binning (averaging) either by depth or by time.
-It operates on data stored in the EasyParse format (see memformat type = calbin00), and writes EasyParse ("calbin00") format data into dataset-4 based on the channels requested.
-The post-processing can occur as soon as there is an EasyParse dataset available (even if logging is in progress).
+The postprocessing feature enables the logger to perform various post-processing operations on data measured and stored by the logger.
+It operates on data stored in EasyParse format in dataset-1 and writes EasyParse format into dataset-4 based on the channels and parameters requested.
+The postprocessing can occur as soon as there is an EasyParse dataset available (even if logging is in progress).
+If the instrument is powered cycle while performing the postprocessing, it will continue the postprocessing after power cycling.